11425 Fairoak Dr

 Why Did She Leave The House?

-The O’Grady home was a very comfortable one room thatched roof cottage with thick walls of peat cut from the bog a long ways away.
+The O’Grady home was a very comfortable thatched roof cottage with thick walls of peat cut from the bog a long ways away.
 The stone fireplace served the family well for preparing meals and for warmth.
 Surrounding the house were acres of farmland for growing potatoes and wheat and several modest wooden structures.
 The barn was just big enough for the cow and the plow horse and a winter’s supply of grain and straw.
 The chicken coop and pen for the laying hens was nearby as was a shed for keeping the tools and the rest of the harvest.
 Not too far from the cottage were a well that provided fresh water and a small vegetable garden which Brigid tended with great loving care.

 From the day she was born, the people of the nearby village heard of the deformity and imagined her difference signified the most horrible of things.
 Even without seeing the child, many simply decided that she must be evil.
 Simply put, the poor child scared just about everyone one except her parents.
 They loved their daughter very much and did all they could to protect her.
 They kept her at home and never took her to town or to any public gathering.